-Figure 1: Moving beyond GDP to Value what counts” will contribute to achieving the SDGs and vice versa

-A Framework to Value What Counts
+III.
+A framework to value what counts

-Moving beyond GDP is fundamental to building an economic system that gives value to what counts – human wellbeing now, in the future and for everyone.
-Effectively valuing what counts can have a transformative impact by better informing decision-making for a more just, inclusive, and sustainable development path.
-To this end, I present three proposals.
+18. Moving beyond GDP is fundamental to building an economic system that gives value to what counts – human well-being – now and in the future and for everyone.
+Effectively valuing what counts can have a transformative impact by better informing decision-making for a more just, inclusive and sustainable development path.
+To that end, I present three proposals.

-A Strong Political Commitment
+A strong political commitment

-First, I propose that Member States make an explicit commitment to go Beyond GDP by agreeing a conceptual value framework, firmly anchored in the 2030 Agenda for Sustainable Development, by the time of the Summit of the Future in 2024.
-The HLCP report provides a basis for this conceptual framework.
-That report draws on research carried out across the UN system and beyond, including the discussions on GDP – its strength, limitations and uses – and the identification of issues at stake to formulate a framework for policy and metrics.
+19. First, I propose that Member States make an explicit commitment to go beyond GDP by agreeing on a conceptual framework, firmly anchored in the 2030 Agenda, by the time the Summit of the Future is held in 2024.
+The report of the High-level Committee on Programmes provides a basis for the framework, as it draws on research carried out across the United Nations system and beyond, including discussions on GDP – its strengths, limitations and uses – and the identification of issues at stake to formulate a framework for the development of policies and metrics.

-This framework to ‘Value What Counts’ should be designed to achieve three main outcomes
+20. The framework should be designed to achieve three main outcomes:

-Well-being and agency: putting the focus on people and promote meaningful participation to ensure decisions reflect people’s needs and enable everyone’s contribution to transformational change;
+(a) Well-being and agency.
+Putting the focus on people and promoting meaningful participation to ensure that decisions reflect people’s needs and enable everyone to contribute to transformational change;

-Respect for life and the planet: safeguarding the planet and ensure possibilities for life and well-being in the future; and
+(b) Respect for life and the planet.
+Safeguarding the planet and ensuring possibilities for life and well-being in the future;

-Reduced inequalities and greater solidarity: leading to more equal distribution of well-being.
+(c) Reduced inequalities and greater solidarity.
+Making efforts towards a more equal distribution of well-being.

-The framework to ‘Value What Counts’ should also consider a path of transformation through three additional elements:
+21. The framework should also be based on three additional elements to pave the way for transformation:

-Participatory governance and stronger institutions: steering us towards outcomes ensuring equitable, inclusive, and safe societal conditions empowering everyone to participate, contribute, and benefit safely and effectively (social dimension);
+(a) Participatory governance and stronger institutions.
+Steering us towards equitable, inclusive and safe societal conditions in which everyone is empowered to participate and contribute and from which everyone can benefit safely and effectively (social dimension);

-Innovative and ethical economies: serving people and the planet through innovation to find collective solutions to our challenges, with responsible and ethical actions to deliver positive outcomes that uphold people’s rights (economic dimension);
+(b) Innovative and ethical economies.
+Serving people and the planet through innovative approaches as a way to find collective solutions to our challenges, involving responsible and ethical actions to deliver positive outcomes that uphold people’s rights (economic dimension);

-From vulnerability to resilience: focusing on our interaction with the natural and built environment to strengthen preparedness and ensure well-being given multiple risks and uncertainties (environmental dimension).
+(c) From vulnerability to resilience.
+Focusing on our interaction with the natural and built environment to strengthen preparedness and ensure well-being in a context of multiple risks and uncertainties (environmental dimension).

-A Robust Technical Scientific Process
+A robust technical and scientific process

-Second, the political commitment to develop a conceptual framework to ‘Value What Counts’ must go hand in hand with a technical scientific process to develop the metrics that inform this framework.
-In this regard, I propose the establishment of a High-Level Expert Group of independent experts with a mandate to produce an initial value dashboard of a limited number of key indicators (ideally not more than 10-20 indicators) of Beyond GDP by March 2024.
-This should be presented for Member States’ consideration in preparation for the Summit of the Future.
+22. Second, the political commitment to develop a conceptual framework to value what counts must go hand in hand with a technical and scientific process to develop the metrics that inform the framework.
+In this regard, I propose the establishment of a high-level expert group of independent experts with a mandate to produce by March 2024 an initial value dashboard of a limited number of key indicators (ideally not more than 10–20 indicators) that go beyond GDP.
+This should be presented for consideration by Member States in preparation for the Summit of the Future.

-This High-Level Expert Group should be multidisciplinary, including national and international experts with a spectrum of policy-makers, statisticians, civil society, and academia.
-The technical work of selecting and verifying data indicators should be undertaken through the UN Statistical Commission, that also hosts the SDG indicator framework, to ensure robust and scientific accuracy of the metrics.
+23. The expert group should be multidisciplinary and comprise national and international experts, including policymakers, statisticians, civil society actors and academics.
+The technical work of selecting and verifying data indicators should be undertaken through the Statistical Commission, which also hosts the global indicator framework for the Sustainable Development Goals and targets of the 2030 Agenda, to ensure the robust and scientific accuracy of the metrics.

-One of the strengths of GDP is its conciseness.
+24. One of the strengths of GDP is its conciseness.
 While GDP is anything but simple, it manages to summarize information in an intuitive manner that tells a story.
-The framework to ‘Value What Counts’ must retain these strengths.
-It must be concise, widely accepted, comparable, and applicable to decision-making.
+The framework to value what counts must retain these strengths.
+It must be concise, widely accepted, comparable and applicable to decision-making.